hackintoshrao/minio-go-media-player/README.md

 `-b`  sets the bucket name , and its mandatory.

 `-e` sets the endpoint,  defaults to  s3.amazonaws.com.

-     set the endpoint to localhost:9000 testing with [Minio](www.github.com/minio/minio) locally. set it to the ip address of the host if Minio server is run remotely.
+     Set the endpoint to localhost:9000 for using with [Minio](www.github.com/minio/minio) server running locally.

+     set it to the ip address of the host if Minio server is run remotely.

 `-i` sets the enable_insecure flag. set to `false` by default.
 Set it to `true` only for insecure connection.